Ramirez embraces "lower division player" label as he looks to make most of USMNT call | Goal.com

 Ramirez began his career in the American third division, with the Charlotte Eagles of what was known then as the USL Pro League.
 His goal production for the Eagles earned him a move to Minnesota United during the team's final years in the NASL, the American second division at the time, and he earned Best XI honors in three straight seasons.

-Ramirez was one of the few bright spots during Minnesota United's inaugural season in MLS in 2017, scoring 14 goals, but that didn't stop the Loons from deeming him expendable during the 2018 season.
+Ramirez was one of the few bright spots during Minnesota United's inaugural season in MLS in 2017, scoring 14 goals and earning his first USMNT call-up in January of 2018, but that didn't stop the Loons from deeming him expendable during the 2018 season.
 The club dealt Ramirez to Los Angeles FC, a move that he acknowledges as having worked out well for him, but one that still stung when it happened.

 "Initially I was upset because my future wasn't going to be in Minnesota anymore," Ramirez said.
 "It was frustrating not knowing what else I could have done to continue to show I should be a big piece of the club going forward.
 I've never been one to hold any grudges; the fans will know that, for me, playing for Minnesota was something I really cherished.
 I wanted to be a part of building that and showing the United States how special the club was, but that's part of the business."